 North Cornwall · TR8

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Mawgan Porth, that work is shaped by the place itself — Mawgan Porth is an AONB north coast surf village above a sandy beach, with a holiday-let-heavy housing stock and strong replacement-dwelling planning activity, with a building stock that leans toward 1950s and 1960s coastal bungalows and Victorian and Edwardian villas.
+The way we approach planning application in Mawgan Porth starts with a measured walk-round — Mawgan Porth is an AONB north coast surf village above a sandy beach, with a holiday-let-heavy housing stock and strong replacement-dwelling planning activity, with a building stock that leans toward high-end replacement dwellings and Victorian and Edwardian villas.

 - Cornwall AONB